 Ripley is a somewhat small city located in the state of Mississippi.
 With a population of 5,357 people and three constituent neighborhoods, Ripley is the 66th largest community in Mississippi.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ripley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ripley is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Ripley who work in sales jobs (15.19%), office and administrative support (14.20%), and teaching (5.18%).
+Overall, Ripley is a city of professionals, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Ripley who work in sales jobs (11.72%), office and administrative support (11.08%), and teaching (6.75%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ripley is worth considering.

-The per capita income in Ripley in 2010 was $18,571, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
-This equates to an annual income of $74,284 for a family of four.
+The per capita income in Ripley in 2010 was $19,639, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
+This equates to an annual income of $78,556 for a family of four.
+However, Ripley contains both very wealthy and poor people as well.

-Ripley is a very ethnically-diverse city.
+Ripley is an extremely ethnically-diverse city.
 The people who call Ripley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ripley residents report their race to be White, followed by Black or African-American.
 Ripley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.09% of the city’s residents.
+People of Hispanic or Latino origin account for 11.33% of the city’s residents.
 Important ancestries of people in Ripley include English, German, French , and Scots-Irish.

 The most common language spoken in Ripley is English.
 Other important languages spoken here include Spanish and Native American languages.